 Current projections estimate UK unemployment numbers higher than those of the Great Depression.

 The year 2020 has offered many surprises, including COVID-19.
 Once it hit Europe and the UK, measures were taken to protect the citizens of each country.
 While social distancing and quarantine are saving lives, they are also devastating the tourism industry, companies and the economy.
-As a result, we might be looking at an unemployment rate of 20% by the end of May.
+So far the UK employment rate in the three months to April 2020 was estimated at 76.4%, with 3.9% qualifying as unemployed.

 Coronavirus has hit the UK hard with the lockdown leading to many redundancies, furloughing or less freelance work available.
 A lot of people are having to dip into savings to avoid going into debt.
 The government has also introduced measures like payment holidays to help people.
 We have looked into how the coronavirus pandemic has affected the number of Brits who are unemployed, furloughed and claiming Universal Credit.

-- Unemployment: Before the coronavirus pandemic hit the UK, the unemployment rate was 3.80%, but may be surging up to 20%* by the end of May.
+- Unemployment: Before the coronavirus pandemic hit the UK, the unemployment rate was 3.80%, but may is said to surge once the furlough scheme ends in October.

 - Furlough: Instead of being let go, an employer can put their employees on furlough.
 This means the government will cover 80% of the employees’ salaries as financial relief.
 Those businesses that have closed down during the lockdown have furloughed 77.60% of their employees.